-Last fall, I wrote an article on how words play a big role in defining IT systems.
+Last autumn, I wrote an article on how the words we use play a significant role in defining IT systems.
 Ambiguous sentences, slang and abbreviations, excessive storytelling, and the language barrier often cause comprehension difficulties.
 Texts need to be revised and edited a lot to make them clear and understandable to different stakeholders.

 Blog / News

 Traditionally, testing has been the last step in the development of the system before completion.
 In principle, therefore, it could not have been very agile because comprehensive testing requires a functional version of the entire system.

 Defining requirements is basically a simple task.
 Listen to what the customer wants and write the requirements in a suitable format so that the developers can implement them.
 However, the task involves many challenges and potential pitfalls.

 In this article, I gather my thoughts on defining requirements in hybrid projects that apply traditional project management combined with agile development methods.
 Today, such a model is a very common way of implementing software in, for example, large Finnish companies.